davekinkead/thesis/paper.coffee.md

       correctVotes / @polities.length

-Running a Monte Carlo simulation 216,000 times for a range of partition numbers, cluster factors and epistemic base rates yields a four dimensional data cube representing probability distributions of the expected correct majority vote for each epistemic-partition-cluster tuple.
+Running a Monte Carlo simulation hundreds of thousands of times for a range of partition numbers, cluster factors and epistemic base rates yields a probability distribution of the expected correct majority vote for each epistemic-partition-cluster tuple.

+We can examine the results from any perspective of the tuple.
+In the graph below, we see the impact of repartitioning on the epistemic virtue of a polity with an epistemic base rate of 0.6 from the perspective of clustering (each line representing the number of polities the space was partitioned into).

 ![Epistemic virtue by cluster factor](graphs/epi-600-c.png)

-In the graph above, the impact of repartitioning on the epistemic virtue of a polity is clear.
-With an epistemic base rate of 0.6 (ie the likelihood of a randomly selected voter being correct), the likelihood that the majority vote of polity is the correct choice is near certain when no clustering of agent belief is present, but quickly deteriorates to the epistemic base rate once belief clustering reaches 0.5.
-This hold for all levels of partition numbers.
+Here, the likelihood of a randomly selected voter being correct is 0.6.
+When agents are uniformly distributed across the space (ie no clustering of agent belief is present), the likelihood that the majority vote of any polity is the correct choice is very high (0.85-0.97 likelihood).
+This quickly deteriorates as clustering increases however, with no epistemic effect of majority voting evident once agent clustering reaches 0.5.
+This hold for all levels of partition numbers and epistemic base rates > 0.51.

 ![Epistemic virtue by partition number](graphs/epi-600-p.png)